Fusion-Power-Plant-Framework/bluemira/documentation/source/base/design_build.rst

 The minimal design problem output if required along with user input to the `Builder` is all the information needed to build the CAD for the `Component`.
-The `build` method of the `Builder` usually builds the xz, xy and xyz views of a `Component`, creates the component tree and sets up the `ComponentManager` although what the build method does is up to the :ref:`Reactor Designer <how to use>`.
+The `build` method of the `Builder` usually builds the xz, xy and xyz views of a `Component`, and build the component tree.
+Although what the build method does is up to the :ref:`Reactor Designer <how to use>`.

 Like a `Designer` a `Builder` requires a `param_cls` attribute and is initialised with a `ParameterFrame` instance that is a superset of `param_cls` and optionally the `Designer.execute()` output and a